virgili0/Virgilio/Topics/teaching.md

 So, understanding which learning strategies work best **for you** is something to discover, more like a trip, than something you can learn from a book or a course.

-The latter are extremely useful for not having to reinvent the wheel, and understand what options work, but then you have to experiment and fail to understand what is the most suitable technique in your case.
+These extremely useful for not having to reinvent the wheel, and understand what options work, but then you have to experiment and fail to understand what is the most suitable technique in your case.

-Before you even start learning, you have to learn to learn!
+Before you even start learning, you have to learn "how to learn"!

 Virgil's suggestion is: spend time testing different learning strategies, each for at least a few topics, and evaluate the results!

 If you don't want to and want to focus on the subjects you want to learn right away, we offer you a technique that suits more or less all situations and all brains.

-Actually it's nothing particularly innovative, but to be cool we'll call our _learning framework_ "The Magic Circle".
+Actually, it's nothing particularly innovative, but to be cool we'll call our _learning framework_ "The Magic Circle".

-The Magic Circle is a **iterative** process that consists of 3 simple steps:
+The Magic Circle is an **iterative** process that consists of 3 simple steps:

 - Theoretical understanding
 - Practical application
-- Check in
+- Check

 ![Figure 1-1](./magic_circle.png)